 Nova Magazine is undoubtedly one of my favorite magazines that has ever existed.
 Part of me feels like a poser for revealing this, as I wasn’t even alive during its lifespan.
 Regarless, the appreciation is real and the underlying messages are still relevant.
 The magazine had it all: rebellion and wit paired with progressive content and photography.
 Deemed “the new kind of magazine for a new kind of woman,” the publication was critical and conscious of the politics, culture, and societal expectations of the time.
 All while showcasing fabulous fashion (intelligence + awareness + fashion = life).
 My favorite photoshoot of all time is “Tight is Right” by Helmut Newton (1971).

 This shoot brilliantly comments on the hypocrisy of social expectations while breaking the illusion of a dehumanized affluent class.
-This shoot is refreshing and what I seek from fashion photography today.
 I love the contrast between formality and savagery: women are both put together and disheveled at once.
-I appreciate how no woman is prototypically sexual or happy.
-Each woman is free to move and show emotions.
+No woman is prototypically sexual or happy.
+These women embody freedom – even if their outfits are constricting.

 I look at this shoot every so often as a reminder to keep questioning the role of a woman in society.
 It is absolutely important that fashion continue to comment on current political and societal occurrences.
 Of course, it is best done with humor and excellent clothes.